 Let’s start with the main event.
-Current PROGRESS Wrestling World Champion WALTER will be putting the title on the line against the winner of this years SSS16 tournament Zack Sabre Jr!
+Current PROGRESS Wrestling World Champion WALTER will be putting the title on the line.
+He will do so against the winner of this year’s SSS16 tournament Zack Sabre Jr!

 After one of the greatest matches I’ve ever had the privilege to see live against Tyler Bate at Wembley, it looks like WALTER wants to carry on testing himself against the best around, and they don’t come much better than ZSJ!

-Zack actually wanted his title shot at Hello Wembley but NJPW had an unannounced show in Los Angeles on the same day (Fighting Spirit Unleashed), which meant that himself and Will Ospreay couldn’t compete at PROGRESS’s biggest ever show.
-But now the coast is clear and Zack wants to test himself against the champ in what could be an instant classic.
+Zack actually wanted his title shot at Hello Wembley but NJPW had an unannounced show in Los Angeles on the same day (Fighting Spirit Unleashed), which meant that he and Will Ospreay couldn’t compete at PROGRESS’s biggest ever show.
+But now the coast is clear and Zack wants to test himself against the champ.
+This could be an instant classic.

 New Atlas Champion, Trent Seven in his first defense of the title, will be holding an Open Challenge, much like his predecessor Doug Williams did.
 Will he have as much success as he remains to be seen, as is who will be his opponent.